 Some causes of SCA in patients with apparently normal hearts have been identified and include:

-●Congenital long QT syndrome (LQTS) (see "Clinical features of congenital long QT syndrome")
+●Congenital long QT syndrome (LQTS) (see "Congenital long QT syndrome: Epidemiology and clinical manifestations")

 ●Acquired LQTS with polymorphic ventricular tachycardia (VT) (see "Acquired long QT syndrome")To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: